Crossy147/scala-commons/docs/RPCFramework.md

 On the server side, we need to do exactly the opposite.
 We already have the real interface implemented, but we're going to be receiving raw RPC invocations from network and we need to somehow translate them into calls on the real interface.

 This guide is, again, detached from any particular transport method, so let's just assume we have some trait, `RequestHandler` which we need to implement and register into the underlying network layer.
-The handler will be notified every time a RPC invocation is received from the client.
+The handler will be notified every time some RPC invocation is received from the client.

 ```scala
 import SimpleRPCFramework._